kdcro101/vscode-favorites/README.md

 ## Configuration
 `favorites.groupsFirst` : boolean
-- If set to `true`, groups will be listed before directories and files, if `false`, groups will appear after directories and files.
+- if set to `true`, groups will be listed before directories and files, if `false`, groups will appear after directories and files.

 `favorites.sortDirection ` : string, `ASC` or `DESC`